Lou Henry Hoover

 Hoover became the First Lady of the United States when her husband was inaugurated as president in 1929.
+Her invitation of Jessie De Priest to the White House for tea was controversial for its implied support of racial integration and civil rights.
+She refused to give interviews to reporters, but she became the first first lady to give regular radio broadcasts.
+Hoover was responsible for refurbishing the White House during her tenure, and saw to the construction of a presidential retreat at Rapidan Camp.
 She minimized her public role as White House hostess, dedicating her time as first lady to her volunteer work.

-She refused to give interviews to reporters, but she became the first first lady to give regular radio broadcasts.
-Her invitation of Jessie De Priest to the White House for tea was controversial for its implied support of racial integration and civil rights.
-Hoover was responsible for refurbishing the White House during her tenure, and she also saw to the construction of a presidential retreat at Rapidan Camp.
-Hoover's reputation declined alongside her husband's during the Great Depression as she was seen as uncaring of the struggles faced by Americans.
+Hoover's reputation declined alongside her husband's during the Great Depression as she was portrayed as uncaring of the struggles faced by Americans.
 Both the public and those close to her were unaware of her extensive charitable work to support the poor while serving as first lady, as she believed that publicizing generosity was improper.

-After her husband lost his reelection campaign in 1932, the Hoovers returned to California, and they moved to New York City in 1940.
+After Herbert lost his reelection campaign in 1932, the Hoovers returned to California, and they moved to New York City in 1940.
 Hoover was bitter about her husband's loss, blaming dishonest reporting and underhanded campaigning tactics, and she strongly opposed the Roosevelt administration.
-She provided humanitarian support with her husband during World War II until her sudden death of a heart attack in 1944.
+She worked to provide humanitarian support with her husband during World War II until her sudden death of a heart attack in 1944.